 French Vowel Pronunciation Chart

-This vowel pronunciation chart will help you learn the correct the French vowel sound and the mouth/tongue movement you need to produce it.
+This vowel pronunciation chart will help you learn the correct French vowel sound and the mouth/tongue movement you need to produce it.
 Whenever you’re preparing for a French lesson or know you’re going to have a conversation in French, spend 5-10 minutes reviewing this chart – aloud, naturally – and we bet you’ll notice an improvement in your pronunciation.

 a à